oslabs-beta/SkaleSafe/README.md

 ## Prometheus Installation:
 First, we need to create a cluster namespace for all our monitoring components (first Prometheus, then alter Grafana + KubeView).
 We create a dedicated namespace, because we don't want all of our monitoring pods floating around in the default namespace.

-The Kube-Prometheus Stack is a collection of applications that are intended for monitoring of Kubernetes clusters.
-Here is the relevant documentation: &nbsp;[link](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).
+The Prometheus Stack is a collection of pods intended to monitor the Kubernetes cluster.
+Here is the relevant documentation: &nbsp;[Prometheus Docs](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).

 1. Execute the following command to create a new namespace: monitoring.